WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/06-finance/index.md

 arrange for the SU to pay the payee directly using the SU credit card or a same-day bank transfer.
 This can typically incur a small cost to the society, so should be avoided where possible.

+## Public Liability Insurance (PLI)

+Tech Crew is covered under Warwick SU's public liability insurance, which protects us against claims made by third parties (i.e., members of the public).
+While PLI is not a legal requirement, many third parties we work with request proof of our coverage, so it's good to be aware that we're protected through the SU!

 ## Budgets and Transparency

 As of 2024, Tech Crew is aiming to be more transparent with its finances to its members.
 At the start of the academic